YniuiY/OpenCV-practise-code/README.md

 # OpenCV-practise-code
-This class is base operate in OpenCV
+Class "QuickOpenCVDemo" is the base operation in OpenCV